mtimoustafa/rimworld-rtl-translation-tools/README.md

 Combined with `reverse_rtl_text.rb`, this causes Arabic to display correctly in-game.

 *`reverse_rtl_text.rb` must be run on the translation files _first_ before running `contextualize_arabic_letters.rb`*

+## build_arabic.sh
+Makes a new copy of an Arabic translation, then runs the required scripts to make a corrected translation directory for use in-game.